 The Wisconsin Tobacco Prevention and Control Program is committed to providing the best available information on effective tobacco prevention and control programs and activities.
 In addition, the program conducts regular surveillance of tobacco use trends, evaluation of current programs, and information sharing between people and organizations trying to eliminate the death and disease caused by tobacco use.

 On this page, you will find information about tobacco use in Wisconsin and the programs and activities that reduce the burden of tobacco in the state.

 - 2015 Burden of Tobacco in Wisconsin Report -- The Burden of Tobacco Report measures tobacco's health and economic impact on Wisconsin, including the number of deaths from tobacco use and health care and lost productivity costs related to tobacco.

-- Healthiest Wisconsin 2020 -- Healthiest Wisconsin 2020 outlines the Wisconsin Department of Health's vision to improve health across the lifespan and eliminate disparities and achieve health equity.
+- Healthiest Wisconsin 2020 -- Healthiest Wisconsin 2020 outlines the state's vision to improve health across the life span, eliminate disparities and achieve health equity.

 Youth Tobacco Use

 - 2014 Middle School Tobacco Fact Sheet (YTS) -- This fact sheet provides 2014 data for tobacco use among Wisconsin middle school students.